cbirdlab/radBARCODER/README.md

 targetIDs=$(cat Pfalcifer.txt)
 targetNAME=Pfa

 # a list of codes used to label population identity in the names of the `bam` files.
+The "\t" are tab separators between the pops.
 A meta genome will be made for each population from the individuals in the list of "targetIDs"
 POPS=$(echo -e AtMk"\t"At"\t"Pk"\t"Kr"\t"St)

 # for each position in the genome alignment, the minimum number of individuals having data that are required to include the consensus nucleotide call